 Why discuss waste handling with gun cleaning?

-Cleaning and waste are part of the same paint-room discipline and should be reviewed together before proposal.
+Cleaning and waste are part of the same paint-room discipline and should be reviewed together before requesting a quote.

 Does this affect finish quality?